One of a manager’s toughest tasks is to tell an employee that his/her performance is below expectations.

 3. Have you been quick to address performance problems?

 If you noticed or otherwise were informed that the employee’s performance was slipping, did you take immediate action?
-It’s not uncommon for managers to wait until a staff member’s annual review — or until a serious issue, such as a complaint from a client, arises — to discuss performance issues in depth.
+It’s not uncommon for managers to wait until a staff member’s annual performance review — or until a serious issue, such as a complaint from a client, arises — to discuss performance issues in depth.

 This is a big mistake.
 Timely feedback and reinforcement of expectations make all the difference in keeping an employee who is starting to lose direction from completely veering off course.